-Windows, external doors and joinery

-Repair category 2
+Windows, external doors and joinery Repair category 2 Notes The windows are in the region of 21 years old.

-Notes Some of the windows are in excess of thirty years old and these windows may be approaching the end of their normal life expectancy.
-Some windows may be in excess of twenty years old.
-There is some incomplete rubber sealant surrounding some glazing.
-Some windows are not equipped with trickle vents.
 Double glazed units deteriorate as they age and can fail at any time.
-Opening mechanisms and seals can be particularly prone to unexpected failure.
+Opening mechanisms and seals are particularly prone to unexpected failure.

 External decorations

-Repair category 2
+Repair category 1

 Notes There are some weathered painted finishes.